diambra/docs/content/envs/_index.en.md

 <div style="font-size:20px;">

-Environment settings that depend on the specific game and that are shared among all of them are reported in the table below.
-Each game dedicated page where additional ones (if present) are reported.
+Environment settings depending on the specific game and shared among all of them are reported in the table below.
+Additional ones (if present) are reported in game-dedicated pages.

 </div>